bsiepe/network-multiverse/README.md

 ## Shiny App
 There are multiple ways to run this shiny app.
-The easiest way is to use the version that is hosted online at (INSERT LINK).
+The easiest way is to use the version that is hosted online [here](https://bsiepe.shinyapps.io/shiny-app/).

 Another possibility is to use the `shiny` package in R: